emmaneugene/emmaneugene.github.io/content/now.md

 A brief [summary](https://nownownow.com/about) of what's going for me at the moment:

-- \- Working as a backend engineer on Shopee's Data Infrastructure team.
+- \- Working as a software engineer on Shopee's Data Infrastructure team.

-- \- Setting up a homelab and private network with [Tailscale](https://tailscale.com).

-- \- Experimenting with self-hosted AI projects on Apple Silicon.
+- \- Learning C programming for fun, starting with the classic K&R

-- \- Setting up a writing system for a dev blog.
+- \- Using Claude for loads of side projects

-Last updated on: **28-06-2025**
+Last updated on: **15-11-2025**